Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 Add two new pipelines, selecting the existing files `.azure-pipelines/azops-pull.yml` & `.azure-pipelines/azops-push.yml`.

-We recommend naming these pipelines `AzOps - Pull` and `AzOps - Push`.
+We recommend naming these pipelines `AzOps - Pull` & `AzOps - Push`.

 Add a new secret variable to each of the pipelines: